jainqq-org/JLOR/README.md

   - [Other versions](https://jainqq.org/?q=Aptamimansa&browse=1)

 ## 📖 Shwetambar Agams
+> [!NOTE]
+> All Agam commentaries that are publicly available are from Sthanakvasi or Terapanthi traditions.
+Other sects have restrictions on reading of Agams by laypeople.
+The actual texts are the same between the sub-sects, but certain auxiliary texts and explanations are different.

 ### 📚 Ang Agams (Oldest religious scriptures and the foundation of Jain literature)
 - [**Acharang Sutra**](https://jainqq.org/explore/006521/1)
   - [Other versions](https://jainqq.org/?q=Acharanga%20Sutra&browse=1)